algorandfoundation/docs/docs/run-a-node/setup/install.md

 systemctl --user start algorand@$(systemd-escape $ALGORAND_DATA)

 ```

+> Note that not all distros currently support the user service feature.
+Run `systemctl --user status` to determine if it's supported.

 # Configure Telemetry
 Algod is instrumented to provide telemetry which is used for insight into the software's performance and usage.
 Telemetry is disabled by default and so no data will be shared with Algorand Inc. Enabling telemetry provides data to Algorand to improve the software and help to identify issues.
 Telemetry can be enabled by following the commands below replacing &lt;name&gt; with your desired hostname (e.g. 'SarahsLaptop').